ISO 9001 Certification and Calibration Explained

 All ISO 9001 accredited organizations require them to develop a calibration system that conforms to the requirements of ISO 9001.
 The versatility of the ISO standard can cover many processes, and calibration is one of them.

+Figure 1.
 A calibration technique in the process.
 Image courtesy of Testo.

-Procedure for Calibration Using ISO 9001
+Calibration Procedure Using ISO 9001

 Clause 7.1.5 of ISO 9001:2015 defines the requirements for calibration in ISO 9001 and is called Monitoring and Measuring Resources for ISO 9001.
 This standard does not provide the actual procedure for calibration but outlines the requirements an organization must follow.
 Every organization can choose its way of fulfilling these requirements.